Tampa Electric prepares year ‘round to handle hurricane season

 Updating customer contact information

-To fully use the automated power outage phone system, Tampa Electric recommends that customers update the phone numbers associated with their account at tampaelectric.com.
-The system can store two numbers, so be sure to include the phones you would most likely use to call us.
+To fully use the automated power outage phone system, Tampa Electric recommends that customers update the phone numbers by logging into their account at tecoaccount.com.
 The system can recognize customers’ phone numbers or Tampa Electric account numbers and match them to the address when you call, helping the company locate outages quickly.

 Electrical safety guidelines